Answers to Common

 How often is the information in this endowment report updated?

 The Texas Tech University System reports its financial statements to the Texas Comptroller of Public Accounts in the third week of November.
-After we make our report to the state comptroller, we compile the annual endowment report to be mailed to all endowment donors and published online, usually by the second week of December.
+Afterward, we prepare the annual endowment report to be mailed to all endowment donors and published online, usually in the second week of December.